Raúl Reyes: Death

 Reyes was killed during a Colombian military operation in Granada, Putumayo Department, on 1 March 2008, against an encampment situated near Santa Rosa de Sucumbíos, on the Ecuadorian side of the border along the Putumayo River.

 Previously, in February 2008, the FBI and DEA had assisted the Colombian government in tracing a satellite phone call made by Reyes to Venezuelan president Hugo Chavez in which they discussed the release of hostages.
-Reyes’ location was traced to an encampment located a mile across Colombia’s southern border in neighboring Ecuador — the government of which had earlier denied reports of Reyes’ presence.
+Reyes’s location was traced to an encampment located a mile across Colombia’s southern border in neighboring Ecuador — the government of which had earlier denied reports of Reyes’s presence.
 The attack started at 00:25.
-Reyes died after stepping on a FARC land mine while trying to flee the camp.
+Reyes died after stepping on a FARC landmine while trying to flee the camp.

 The Colombian government acknowledged the killing of Reyes and 16 more guerrillas in a guerrilla camp 1.8 km inside Ecuador's border.
 The dead body was retrieved and transported to Colombian territory after the operation took place.
 Colombian soldier Carlos Edilson Hernández León was killed in action during the attack.
 According to a DPA report, Noticias Uno claimed that Hernández León died accidentally, due to a falling tree.

 According to the Ecuadorian government the attack happened 3 km from the border inside Ecuador’s territory, and it was a planned air strike followed by the incursion of Colombian troops transported by helicopters.
 The attack left a total of 20 guerrilla members dead in Ecuadorian territory, many of them wearing underwear or sleeping clothes.
-According to Ecuadorean president Rafael Correa, the Super Tucanos war planes entered 10 km in Ecuador's territory and struck while flying north, followed by troops who came by helicopters and completed the attack.
+According to Ecuadorian president Rafael Correa, the Super Tucanos warplanes entered 10 km in Ecuador's territory and struck while flying north, followed by troops who came by helicopters and completed the operation.

-The Ecuadorean president announced that a diplomatic note would be sent in protest, claiming that the action was a violation of Ecuador's airspace.
+The Ecuadorian president announced that a diplomatic note would be sent in protest, claiming that the action was a violation of Ecuador's airspace.
 Venezuelan president Hugo Chávez called the attack "a cowardly murder", and reacted by moving troops near the border with Colombia and recalling all personnel from the Venezuelan embassy in Colombia, saying that doing something similar inside Venezuela would be a "cause for war".

 Eventually the dispute did not escalate beyond a war of words.
 Diplomatic meetings and an apology from Colombian president Álvaro Uribe resolved the crisis a week later.